CASTLEROCK (POMA) - In 2001 Poma installed this special order low capacity double to replace the famed

 The lift was really showing its age and was removed in 1984.
 It was replaced by 2 Poma triple chairs, The Sugar Bravo and Heaven's Gate.

-This Lift is similar to Wildcat's original gondola as it was built by the same manufacturer.
-The old gondola house is used by
+This lift is similar to Wildcat's original gondola as it was built by the same manufacturer.
+The old gondola house is now home to

 mountain operations.